suryasjith/ethereum-erc721/README.md

 ## Requirements

 * NodeJS 9.0+ is supported
-* Windows, Linux or macOS
+* Microsoft Windows, Linux or macOS

 ## Installation

 ### npm

-*This is the recommended installation method if you want to use this package in your JavaScript project.*
+*This is the recommended installation method.
+If you want to use this package in your JavaScript project, please follow this method.*

 This project is [released as an npm module](https://www.npmjs.com/package/@0xcert/ethereum-erc721).
 You must install it using the `npm` command: